 - The Institute was created by leaders in Congress who had lived through the devastation of war and hoped to prevent it in the future.

-- Congress appropriates the Institute's funding—$37.8 million in 2018—to ensure that it remains nonpartisan and independent of outside influence.
-Accordingly, USIP's programs are only funded through congressional appropriation.
+- Congress appropriates the Institute’s funding—$38.6 million in 2019—to ensure that it remains nonpartisan and independent of outside influence.

 - The Institute has a bipartisan board of directors that by statute includes the secretary of defense, the secretary of state, and the president of the National Defense University.

 USIP has been in Iraq since 2003, … training local people who could negotiate peace among the tribes and bring violence down...
 In 2007, in Mahmoudiya…, the ‘Triangle of Death,’ USIP negotiated an arrangement among the tribes … Violence went down dramatically.
 The U.S. military presence was able to reduce by 80 percent.
 It saved a lot of lives, it saved a lot of dollars, and that basic peace agreement among the tribes has held up for 10 years.